ChemeketaCS/csweb/content/assignments/cs160/202030/04/_index.md

     1. Turn on if at least one input is on
     1. Turn on if both inputs are on

 1. How should we set the inputs in this circuit to force the Output to be Off?
+Explain your answer by describing the values that will come into each gate and the value it will output.
     ![Circuit 1](circuit1.png)

 1. Fill in a truth table for the circuit below: